khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-performance-2019.md

 ### Presentation
 - orientation

-- the first choice for soundscape style was shamanic drumming
+- shamanic methods to explore for first bcmi soundscape

 - explanation of 30-minute tests

-- what is different between the tests and this performance?
+- what is different between the 30 min tests and this 20 min performance?

 - why are the gaming elements absent in this performance?

-- why is the performance shorter (20 min) than the tests?

 - how shall you listen to the soundscape?
 Shall you listen to the digital shamans (drums and chakapa) or my live drumming or the other sounds?